sharonbrener/recipe-collection/_posts/2017-04-04-elderberry-syrup.md

 sourceURL: https://wellnessmama.com/1888/elderberry-syrup/
 sourceAuthor:
 yield: Makes 1 quart
-authorNote: A simple elderberry syrup recipe made with dried elderberries, honey and herbs for an immune boosting and delicious syrup.
+authorNote: "A simple elderberry syrup recipe made with dried elderberries, honey and herbs for an immune boosting and delicious syrup.
 Can be used medicinally or on homemade pancakes or waffles.

 Elderberry syrup provides the concentrated immune-supporting benefits of black elderberries in a great-tasting way.
 My homemade recipe uses homemade elderberry concentrate with synergistic herbs like cinnamon and ginger, plus raw honey for an extra immune boost.
-If you can’t/don’t use honey, see the substitution suggestions below the recipe.
+If you can’t/don’t use honey, see the substitution suggestions below the recipe."
 personalNote: This is a homemade version of a natural cold/flu remedy that you can buy for twice the price in health food stores.
 Dolla dolla bills, yall.
 totalTime: 1 hr 40 min
 prepTime: 10 min